AaronDavidNewman/vue3base/Readme.md

 `treeSelected` and `getTreeLevel` are both implemented within the closure of the composition function.
 This is the Composition API way.

 ## What I learned
-### 1: Components are not objects - Composition API and setup
+### 1: Composition API and Options API are different - use one or the other
+_Update_: VUE3 is now the official default version of VUE, and much of the ambiguity mentioned below between Options API and Composition API has been clarified.

+VUE exposes 2 APIs to manage the component lifecycle: options API and composition API.
+The primary difference is how the component instances are treated.
+In the Options API, the component has a 'this' object, and all the data, props, watches, and computed values are a part of the component instance.
+So the options is more 'object oriented', in the sense that it treats the component like instances of a javascript class.

+The primary drawback of this approach is that logic concerning the component's data becomes muddled with the component UI logic.
+In the tree example of this project, the logic handling the tree structure would need to be a part of the component.
+This makes the logic and UI more tightly bound which reduces re-use and mixes the concerns, where we'd like to separate them.

-With the composition API, `setup` takes the place of a constructor for the component.
-In `setup`, there is no reference to the component's 'this' object, nor a reference to the component itself.
-So all the data that your component will ever need must be present in `setup` closure.
+As the [documentation](https://vuejs.org/guide/reusability/composables.html#async-state-example)  points out, the `setup` function takes the place of a constructor for the component.
+It does not expose `this` pointer, nor do any of the lifecycle event hooks.
+The component uses the reactive data it needs for it's template logic, and passes other functions to a `composable` - a function that manages the logic of the component's data.
+Any watchers or computed properties should be set right in the setup function.

-To provide seperation of concerns, you are expected to provide one or more 'composables', which is basically the logic for handling your components' data.
-You pass the composable your reactive variables from the setup function, and it returns functions and other reactive variables that your component needs.

-To me, this sounded a lot like the adapter pattern (the composible adapts the data so it updates the UI at the right time, and adapts the UI changes to the server/persistent store), so I called the directory 'adapters' instead of 'composibles' (also, composible is a strange word).
+To me, this sounded a lot like the adapter pattern (the composable 'adapts' the data to the form the UI expects, and adapts the UI changes to the server/persistent store).
+I intitially called the composable directory 'adapters', but now that I see the official documentation has been updated, I switched it back to 'composables'.

-A component is just the reactive data that makes up the component, and the events that come from the DOM and other components.
-If you are trying to make it into something else, you're doing it wrong and probably the logic you want belongs somewhere else.
-Or maybe, the composition API is not for you.
-I found [this nugget on SO:](https://stackoverflow.com/questions/64175377/using-this-in-lifecycle-hook-created-from-composition-api)
+I found [this nugget on SO:](https://stackoverflow.com/questions/64175377/using-this-in-lifecycle-hook-created-from-composition-api) from some of the creators of VUE (not sure if this is a Evan Yue quote or not).

 > If we bind the lifecycle hooks in setup to the instance, it would only cause confusion and encourage antipatterns.
 You make a choice, options api, or composition api.
 If you choose composition api, there is nothing interesting for you on `this`.
 Everything is contained in the setup closure.
 If we added it, typescript inference would be harder to implement, and people will start using the options api in combination with it.

-Note that this only refers to the setup function and composition API.
-You can still do it the old way (called `Options API').
-Also, 'this' is available to call methods and reference data in methods called from DOM events, or events generated from other components.
-But it is a bad idea to combine options API and composition API.
-Forever will it rule your destiny, etc.  This is also something not clear from the Guide - most of the examples are options API.
+One sort of annoying thing, or at least something to remember, is that `this` is still used in methods, and all template variables have an implied `this`.
+So a prop called `foo` in setup is `this.foo` in the object.
+In a way though, this helps to remember about [shallow unwrapping](https://vuejs.org/api/reactivity-core.html#ref) which I talk about below.

 ### 2: Reactivity can be a little fragile
 Tool kits like React, Angular, and Vue are made possible by the `Proxy` object built into Javascript.
 I never even knew about this thing!
 But it is pretty interesting.
 If you go: